The Plan

 The design draws inspiration from the West End’s cinema and theatre heritage, with a sculptural façade inspired by a stage curtain.
 A rotating LED screen facing Leicester Square will display a mix of community, arts, and cultural programming as well as commercial content.

 The project would be privately funded and is expected to create jobs and attract visitors.
 Designed with sustainability, heritage and community in mind, it delivers strong environmental benefits and will bring new life to surrounding streets.
-New shop fronts on Bear street and Cranbourn Street will create a welcoming, vibrant entrance to the Square, strengthening connections and enhancing the experience for residents, commuters and visitors.
+New shop fronts on Bear Street and Cranbourn Street will create a welcoming, vibrant entrance to the Square, strengthening connections and enhancing the experience for residents, commuters and visitors.